lmangueira/BDIA_Hadoop/README.md

 Hadoop configuration files are in hadoop folder.
 Will be copied to each VM.

+## Run

+Script is ready to run hadoop on master and show Web Interfaces on ports 9087 and 8088
+For accessing them, just type http://master_ip:9087 and http://master_ip:8088

+*VM Master IP is 192.0.2.5, but you can change if you wish*

 ## Customization

 |   Value   |  Default Value  |